 (b) a written report, upon completion of investigations, within thirty days after the occurrence of an act of unlawful interference, including sabotage, threats, hijacks, incidents and disruptive passengers.

 51. Notification to the International Civil Aviation Organisation.

-(1) The authority shall, where an act of unlawful interference has occurred, provide the International Civil Aviation Organisation with a report on each incident as follows—
+(1) The authority shall, where an act of unlawful interference has occurred, provide the International Civil Aviation Organisation with a report on each incident as follows—all pertinent information concerning the security aspects of the act of unlawful interference as soon as ppracticable after the act is resolved.

 (a) a preliminary report, within thirty days after the occurrence of the act, containing all pertinent information concerning the security aspects of the occurrence; and